kaveh163/recipe-miniProject/README.md

 ## Instructions

-* Install MySQL server.
+1. Install MySQL server.
-* Create your desired database in MySQL server.
+2. Create your desired database in MySQL server.
-* In the config.json file in the config folder of the app, specify the database you have created in the development mode.
+3. In the config.json file (located in config folder), specify the database you have created in the development section.
-* Install the Node.js dependencies by using the "npm install" command and run the Node.js app.
+4. Install the Node.js dependencies by using the "npm install" command and run "node server.js".
-* The users table will be created in the database and the app starts.
+5. The users table will be created in the database and the app will start.
-* Make sure you are connected to MySQL database when running the app.
+6. Make sure you are connected to MySQL database when running the app.

 ## Usage
-This app provides the visitors with the recipes posted by different users and to search them by ingredients.
+This app provides visitors with the recipes posted by different users and allows them to search recipes by ingredients.

 ## Tests
 This app was tested manually.

 ## Future
-More features such as updating the recipies and making validations for the users data will be added in future.
+More features such as allowing the user to modify their recipes and adding input validations during user registration will be made in the future.